 Miller's Park Sculptures - Lucas, Kansas

-One of the newest quirky attractions in the neat little community of Lucas, Kansas, is Miller's Park Sculptures.
+One of the newer quirky attractions in the neat little community of Lucas, Kansas, is Miller's Park Sculptures.

 The Kohler Foundation, which has worked to save grassroots art many places, joined with local volunteers to preserve the surviving 45 pieces and return them to a new Miller's Park in Lucas.
 In November 2013, the Kohler Foundation passed stewardship of Miller's Park to the Friends of S.P.
 Dinsmoor's Garden of Eden.

 The rock & shell hills and buildings are preserved in two fenced off plots, just east of the Garden of Eden.
 Perhaps in time, signs will be added telling more about the buildings and mountains represented.